dvsa/mot-docs/source/documentation/pipeline/pipeline.md

 ## Consistent Environments

 The reasoning behind such an involved promotion process stems from the fear of inconsistencies between those environments.
-Historically there have been a number of occassions where problems experienced in one environment can not be replicated in others.
-Over time, that erodes confidence in the process and when a process finally works, then it becomes doctrine.
+Historically there have been a number of occassions where problems experienced in one environment could not be replicated in others.
+Over time, this erodes confidence and when a process finally works, then it becomes doctrine.

 Currently there are designated environments (Continuous Integration, Non Functional Testing, Acceptance, Pre Production and Production ).
 They all hold a dear position in our hearts and have become family pets.
 Treating an environment in this way promotes the current process.
 To break this cycle, environments need to be treated more like cattle.